ericrogler/Green-Book/Z004_Management_General_Teaching.md

     - All it takes is a few seconds for control to be lost, your authority diminished, and the rest of the class/audience to see an opportunity to make it worse.
     - Best when, you know with certainty, something goes against the rules of the school/classroom, etc.
 2. Let it play out for a bit before deciding whether to ignore or act.
+    - Mistakes are likely in the first 5-10 seconds; a delay may put out a fire and not add to it.
     - While this carries some risk and can escalate a situation, it can also provide context to the negative behavior, let you collect evidence, and inform how you should handle it in the future.
 3. Make it boring.
     - Usually only works for memes or trends going amongst students at the time.